dyako-baram/Simple-Invoice-Application/README.md

 - Customer Management: Handle customer records.
 - File Uploads: Supports image uploads for products.
 - API Rate Limiting: Protects against abuse by limiting the number of API requests.
-- Security: Protection against XSS and other common vulnerabilities.
+- Security: Protection against XSS and other common vulnerabilities using [laravel-xss-protection](https://github.com/protonemedia/laravel-xss-protection)

 ## Prerequisites
 Before running this application, ensure you have the latest version of the following applications are installed: